 - -v specifies the fully qualified virtual hostname to which the install is being converted.
 The virtual hostname should be enabled on the current host. - -p specifies the password for the Oracle Internet Directory. - -n indicates that the install is not on a shared disk. - -s indicates that SSL is enabled on the middle-tier. - -b indicates to perform a backup of the current configuration before converting the instance to run in the OracleAS Cold Failover Cluster (Middle-Tier).
-This option invokes the OracleAS Backup and Recovery Tool to perform the backup.
-This means that you must have configured the OracleAS Backup and Recovery Tool before you can use this option.
-To do this, see the Oracle Application Server Administrator's Guide.
+The OracleAS Backup and Recovery Tool must be preconfigured to use this option.
+To do this, refer to Oracle Application Server Administrator's Guide. - -e indicates that you are expanding a OracleAS Cold Failover Cluster (Middle-Tier) installation.
+Only use this option if you adding new components or configuring additional components in an existing OracleAS Cold Failover Cluster (Middle-Tier).